jauco/jester/README.md

 ## Writing features with jester
 Jester assumes that you build your application from features.
-Each feature will be a seperate js file that you can load from an html file in the browser by using `<script src='myscriptsdir/myfeature.js'>`.
+Each feature will be a separate js file that you can load from an html file in the browser by using `<script src='myscriptsdir/myfeature.js'>`.

 Jester packages your features with their dependencies with the help of webpack.